 - Changing the rhythm of the notes in creative ways

 - …and many more possibilities that most guitarists never explore, simply because they don’t challenge their creative mind to discover them.

 Your lead guitar playing creativity is like a muscle - you must push yourself daily to develop it if you want it to grow.

-Test yourself to see how good you are at adding emotion to guitar licks.
+Test your guitar playing emotion expression skills.
 Take the short lick below and see if you can come up with at least 12 ways to play these notes in cool ways that all sound different and expressive:

 If you struggled to come up with a lot of cool sounding variations, you are not alone - most guitarists find this hard to do.
 The good news is that you can easily improve this area of your guitar playing and become a much more expressive musician.
 To learn how to do this, get this free eBook about adding fire and emotion to your guitar licks.

-When it comes to practicing vibrato, guitarists fall into 3 groups:
+When it comes to practicing vibrato for lead guitar playing emotion, guitarists fall into 3 groups: